 3 Ways Scrap Metal Recycling Helps Protect the Planet

 Scrapping is part of industry, capitalism, and the cycle of consumption.
-Scrapping metal may seem like it might be bad for the environment, but scrapping is actually all about recycling (even through it makes serious money).
+Scrapping metal may seem like it might be bad for the environment, but scrapping is actually all about recycling (even though it makes serious money).
 Scrapping can keep spaces clean while it recycles and profits, giving you even more reason to incorporate scrapping into your sustainable business.
 So, continue reading to learn how scrapping saves the environment.

 As a professional, your role is not to trash spaces and the environment with refuse in the process of providing your good or service.
 Rather, as a plumber, electrician, or contractor, good scrap practices present a way to keep things clean and do your part to protect the planet.
 In fact, by integrating scrap into your process, you can turn metal “pollution” into recycling and revenue.